anttikekki/joomla-joomelection/README.md

 JoomElection
 ===================

 JoomElection is [Joomla!](http://www.joomla.org/) 3 component for arraging small scale elections.
+JoomElection contains functions to create election info, candidates, voters and for arraging the ballot.

+#### Main features:
+* Candidate and list elections are supported.
+Elections has automatic opening hours that can be configured.
+* Candidates can have description text and images (or any HTML contet) on their info.
+* Voters are Joomla users.
+Voters can be imported from CVS file.
+* Every voter can only vote one time in election.
+Voter can not be traced back to vote decision.

-[Documentation](https://github.com/anttikekki/joomla-joomelection/wiki) (currently only in Finnish)
+[Full documentation](https://github.com/anttikekki/joomla-joomelection/wiki) (currently only in Finnish)

 #### Download
 * [Version 2.1](https://github.com/anttikekki/joomla-joomelection/archive/2.1.zip) (for Joomla!
 3.3.x).
 Released 01.10.2014.
 Added support for multilingual text for elections, candidate lists and candidates.